nazarsosyak/adav-group/example.md

 </div>

 ---
 ## **Part IV: Crisis Signatures**

-The case files analyzed each outbreak in isolation.
-We now step back and compare crises **at the structural level**.
+Up to this point, each crisis has been examined in isolation through its own case file.
+We now take a step back and ask a broader question:

+> **Do different crises stress the market through the same underlying mechanisms, or through fundamentally different ones?**

-Rather than tracking individual assets, we compress each crisis into a **latent signature** using Principal Component Analysis (PCA).
+To answer this, we compress each crisis into a **latent market signature** using **Principal Component Analysis (PCA)** applied to the immune phenotype features introduced earlier.

+Rather than focusing on individual assets, PCA extracts the **dominant collective mode** that explains how the market behaves *as a system* during each outbreak.

-Each crisis is represented by:
+Each crisis is therefore summarized by:
-- the **dominant PCA mode** (PC1),
+- its **dominant PCA mode (PC1)**, capturing the main direction of market stress,
-- its **explained variance** (how synchronized the market becomes),
+- the **fraction of variance explained** by that mode, measuring how synchronized the market becomes,
-- and its **mechanism** (which features drive that mode).
+- and the **feature loadings** defining the underlying crisis mechanism.

 <div id="signature-controls" class="signature-controls">
   <label for="pc-select"><strong>Select component:</strong></label>
   <select id="pc-select">
-    <option value="PC1" selected>PC1 - dominant mode</option>
+    <option value="PC1" selected>PC1 - dominant market stress mode</option>
-    <option value="PC2">PC2 - secondary mode</option>
+    <option value="PC2">PC2 - secondary market mode</option>
   </select>
 </div>

 <div id="signature-plot" class="signature-plot"></div>

 <p class="signature-caption">
-  <strong>Figure X — Crisis signature comparison.</strong><br>
+  <strong>Figure X: Crisis signature comparison.</strong><br>
-  Each node represents a crisis.
-Node size reflects the explained variance of the selected PCA component, while distances reflect similarity between crisis mechanisms.
-Hovering a node reveals the feature contributions defining that crisis.
+  Each node represents a crisis period.
+The vertical position and size of a node reflect the fraction of variance explained by the selected PCA component: larger and higher nodes indicate more synchronized, low-dimensional market behavior.
+Hovering over a node reveals the standardized feature loadings that define the corresponding crisis mechanism.
+Positive loadings indicate features that intensify the crisis mode, while negative loadings indicate stabilizing or opposing effects.
 </p>

+### How to read this figure

+This comparison highlights **structural differences between crises**.

+A crisis dominated by a single, high-variance component reflects a market that collapses onto a **common stress mode**, where many assets behave similarly.
+In contrast, a lower explained variance indicates a more **heterogeneous response**, with multiple competing mechanisms at play.

+Differences in feature loadings reveal **which dimensions of market health** drive each crisis.
+For example, a dominant mode may be associated with a rapid increase in sick assets and prolonged recovery times, while another may be driven by milder but more widespread losses.

+Taken together, these signatures show that major market crises are not simply stronger or weaker versions of one another, but can differ **qualitatively** in how stress propagates through the financial system.

 <script>